sertansenturk/tomato/README.md

 4. [Installing LilyPond](#lily_install) (optional)

 #### <a name="tomato_install"></a>Installing tomato
 **tomato** require several packages to be installed.
-In Linux, you have to install the _python 2.7, libxml2, libxslt1, freetype_ and _png_ development packages.
+In Linux, you have to install the _python3_ (or _python 2.7_, depending on your Python choice), _libxml2, libxslt1, freetype_ and _png_ development packages.
 The package names might vary in different Linux distributions.
 In Ubuntu 16.04, you can install these packages by:

     sudo apt-get install python-dev libxml2-dev libxslt1-dev libfreetype6-dev libpng12-dev